Foreword by Patricia Prime

 “My association with Micropress Yates means we can print each other’s poems,” she wrote.
 “Poets submitting to either Micro know they are also giving permission to be published into the other.”

 Chad, who was the only editor of Valley Micropress, decided not to label his edition “North Island”, but chose instead to use the name Valley Micropress to reflect a flavour of where he lived (the Hutt Valley, near Wellington).
 The first edition was published in November 1997 (Volume 1, Issue 1), and contained haiku by Pat Prime and others.
 The final edition was in December 2018 (Volume 21, Issue 10).

 Valley Micropress was published 10 times a year and generally always contained some haiku and/or tanka, along with the occasional haibun.
 The South Island version stopped production well before Valley Micropress.

 Yates (1933?-2008) founded Micropress in Australia in 1996.
 She was slum-born in Britain and educated at Oxford and Edinburgh universities, thanks to scholarships.
 She was a teacher, poet and editor and once bred red cows just for their colour on a green hillside.

 Micropress Australia is now known as The Mozzie (from Micropress Oz).
 Valley Micropress proclaimed in every edition “Networking with The Mozzie” and included poetry by Australians (not Japanese forms) and Mozzie contact details.
 21

 c: a fine line

 The magazine of the New Zealand Poetry Society is published every 2 months, both in hard copy and online.
 The magazine used to include a section called “haikai café” for the publication of haiku, senryu, tanka and haibun by NZPS members.
-Kirsten Cliff was the last selector, editing the section for 3 and a half years to the end of 2014.
+Kirsten Cliff was the last selector, editing the section for almost 4 years to the end of 2014.

 a fine line also contains reports from the Windrift haiku group.